 Definition of Aposiopesis

-Aposiopesis is derived from a Greek word that means “becoming silent”.
-It is a rhetorical device that can be defined as a figure of speech in which the speaker or writer breaks off abruptly and leaves the statement incomplete, as if the speaker is not willing to state what is present in his mind due to being overcome by passion, excitement or fear.
-In a piece of literature, it means to leave a sentence unfinished so that the reader could determine his own meanings.
+Aposiopesis is derived from a Greek word that means “becoming silent.”
+It is a rhetorical device that can be defined as a figure of speech in which the speaker or writer breaks off abruptly, and leaves the statement incomplete.
+It is as if the speaker is not willing to state what is present in his mind, due to being overcome by passion, excitement, or fear.
+In a piece of literature, it means to leave a sentence unfinished, so that the reader can determine his own meanings.

 Types of Aposiopesis

 Aposiopesis examples may be classified according to the following types:

 - Emotive aposiopesis – This type of aposiopesis is used in conditions of conflict between emotional outbursts of a speaker, and an environment that does not react.
 Usually, the writer or speaker pauses in the middle of a sentence.

 - Calculated aposiopesis – This type of aposiopesis is based on the conflict of missing thought and its opposing force that rejects the substance of that thought.
 Hence, the idea is removed that is explicitly expressed afterwards.

 - Audience-respecting aposiopesis – It is based on the removal of thoughts which are unpleasant to the readers, or offensive to the audience.

 - Transitio-aposiopesis – It removes the ideas from the end part of a speech in order to immediately get the audience interested in the subsequent section.